vlaaad/reveal/README.md

 clj -Sdeps '{:deps {vlaaad/reveal {:mvn/version "0.1.0-ea25"}}}' -m vlaaad.reveal repl
 ```

-#### As a repl in a shell with prepl backend
+#### As a client repl in a shell with prepl backend

-Example of a remote prepl:
+Example of a remote prepl to connect to (doesn't need Reveal on the classpath):
 ```sh
 clj -J-Dclojure.server.prepl="{:port 5555 :accept clojure.core.server/io-prepl}"
 ```

-Connect to it with reveal:
+Connect to it with Reveal:
 ```sh
 clj -Sdeps '{:deps {vlaaad/reveal {:mvn/version "0.1.0-ea25"}}}' \
 -m vlaaad.reveal remote-prepl :port 5555